hotosm/learnosm/_posts/en/0200-12-30-introduction.md

 problematic?
 Questions like these can often best be expressed with maps, and maps can help find solutions to these questions.

-As an exercise, get
-a pen and paper and draw a map of your town or village.
+As an exercise, get a pen and paper and draw a map of your town or village.
 What are the most important things to include on the map?
 What is the most important information?
 Spend a few minutes making your map, and when you’re finished, think about why the information you included is important, and who it might be important to.

-![A village in Indonesia][]

 ![Example of a hand-drawn map][]